Weathered Timber – Low Maintenace Solution

 Disadvantages of Weathered Timber

-Weathered Timber doesn’t mean the timber will not need maintenance at all.
+Weathered Timber doesn’t mean the timber won’t need maintenance at all.
 Wood is hygroscopic, which means its moisture content (MC) will fluctuate based on the relative humidity (RH) of the surrounding air.
 So to allow timber to weather means timber will be expanding and contracting more so than when it is not protected or ‘waterproofed’ from the outside.
 Further information on the maintenance frequency required for weathered timber is further down this article.
 To combat the timber movement you need to choose a low movement timber species like Burnt Ash or Pacific Teak.
-Further information on timber movement can be found at https://www.mortlock.com.au/timber-movement/
+Read more about Timber Movement

 Only provides one colour choice, while timber comes in many colour variations it all ends up a silver grey colour.